 Wool of sheep requires the same storing method as does Angora.
 Although wool contains lanolin, moths do tend to inhabit unwashed wool more readily than Angora, for the greasy, warm and dirty environment to the moth is irresistible.
 So place essential oils from lavender on cotton balls, as well as several blocks of cedar wood, around where the wool is stored, precautions that are great moth deterrents.

 Some people that have an enormous number of sheep and fleeces send their wool to a factory, where it will be washed, carded, spun and sometimes dyed.
-Since I don’t have an enormous number of sheep and many fleeces, I wash the wool myself, card, spin and occasionally dye my own wool.
+Since I don’t have many sheep or fleeces, I wash the wool myself, card, spin and occasionally dye my own wool.

 Here is what you will need to wash wool.